 that means #NoNewNYPD.

-Campaign Partners: Black Lives Matter NY, Coalition to End Broken Windows, Million Hoodies, El Grito de Sunset Park, Black Alliance for Just Immigration, Parents Against Police Brutality, Queens Neighborhoods United, Justice for Akai Gurley, Brite Leadership Coalition, East NY Concerned Citizens, Busk NY, ANSWER Coalition, Cop Watch Patrol Unit, Stop NYPD Spying, Mothers Cry for Justice, Bronxites for Police Accountability, Families for Freedom, Police Reform Organizing Project.
+Campaign Partners: Black Lives Matter NY, Coalition to End Broken Windows, Million Hoodies, El Grito de Sunset Park, Black Alliance for Just Immigration, Parents Against Police Brutality, Queens Neighborhoods United, Justice for Akai Gurley, Brite Leadership Coalition, East NY Concerned Citizens, Busk NY, ANSWER Coalition, Cop Watch Patrol Unit, Stop NYPD Spying, Mothers Cry for Justice, Bronxites for Police Accountability, Families for Freedom, Police Reform Organizing Project, and BYP 100.

 Adding more cops to a militarized department based in racist Broken Windows policing will only add more fuel to the fire.
 The NYPD is by far the largest police force in America.
 It also has one of the highest national police to citizen ratios.
 Increasing an already massive police force does not make us safer and only guarantees even more Broken Windows-based policing by cops operating more and more like counter-terrorism troops.